 - Trailer Condition/Maintenance – With age, use, and wear, comes trailer maintenance.

 - Minimally, inspect the tires, grease the axles, check the lug nuts, and the condition of the deck before hauling anything.

 Assuming your trailer is up to snuff with tire inflation, your maintenance is good, it’s time to load up.
 We’ve all seen the folks who think everything needs to be loaded to the nose (U-haul style).
 Personally, I will start loading the equipment on the trailer, and once the load is forward of the tail of the trailer, watch the rear of the tow vehicle for the first sign of movement.

 Once the tow vehicle starts to squat, I will move the load back roughly 6 inches and strap it down. (assuming I have room behind to not hang over the back of the trailer.)
 The end goal is to let the trailer carry as much of the load without leaving the tow vehicle nose high and light on steering.

 Strapping down the equipment is unique to the setup itself.
-I have used crossing straps and strapping parallel to the trailer, both of which have got me to my destination safely, but a quick check at fuel stops of straps is a good habit to get into.
+I have used crossing straps and strapping parallel to the trailer, both of which have got me to my destination safely, but a quick check of the chains or straps after traveling just a couple of miles is a good habit to get into.

 Finally, the most significant error I see is traveling speeds with heavy loads.
 The tires on the tow vehicle may be capable of speeds beyond what the trailer is capable of, but for safety’s sake, slow it down.
 Speed and outside temperature also come into play.
 If you’re hauling, and it’s 105 degrees outside, what do you think the road temperature is?
 A few miles per hour speed reduction not only helps mileage, but overall tire temperature will not rise as harshly.
 It could very well be the difference between changing a tire at a Pilot fueling station or getting to your destination a few minutes later than the GPS determined while comfortably sitting in the A/C.